jayeshapatil/jayeshapatil/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/jayeshapatil/Jayesh-Portfolio](https://github.com/jayeshapatil/Jayesh-Portfolio)

-- 👨‍💻 Accept Freelancing Work/Remote Job
+- 👨‍💻 Accept Freelancing Work and Remote Job

 - 📫 How to reach me **jayeshpatil98819@gmail.com**